wdporter/acim/more/course-thought-system/readme.md

 This process of correcting the ego is called the Atonement.

 Once we learn, through the Holy Spirit’s help,<br>
-&emsp;that we are dreaming the world we think we are in, we can change the dream.
+ that we are dreaming the world we think we are in, we can change the dream.

 Through true forgiveness and non-judgment we correct, or atone for,<br>
-&emsp;the separation idea we forgot to laugh at and our minds start to heal.
+ the separation idea we forgot to laugh at and our minds start to heal.

 The world we now see begins to reflect our healing minds.